-Lizzie's work aims to gain a better understanding of extreme rainfall processes, and model deficiencies in the representation of these, across space and time scales.
-Her work links up Met Office expertise in forecasting extreme events on weather and climate change timescales, and exploits the seamless nature of the Unified Model
+Her current work aims to exploit these new high resolution simulations to understand future changes in high impact events at local scales.
+This includes exploring process-links between the large-scale atmospheric circulation and local extremes.
+She is also interested in exploring the role of land-atmosphere coupling and model deficiencies in the representation of this at km-scale.
+Her work links up Met Office expertise in forecasting extreme events on weather and climate change timescales, and exploits the seamless nature of the Unified Model.

-New understanding from this work will be applied in the context of developing and improving our climate models, as well as providing guidance to the government on the reliability of future projections of extreme precipitation change.
+New understanding from this work will be applied in the context of developing and improving our climate models, as well as providing guidance to the government on future changes in local weather extremes over the coming decades.

 Lizzie joined the Met Office Hadley Centre in 2006 and since then has worked in regional climate modelling.
 She currently leads a team of scientists using very high resolution (kilometre-scale) models to study climate change, with a main focus on gaining a better understanding of high impact events nd their future change.
 Her work has been pioneering in the field of convection-permitting climate modelling, with a high profile paper in Nature Climate Change in 2014.
 She recently led the design and delivery of the first national climate scenarios at convection-permitting scale, as part of the UK Climate Projections (UKCP18) project.
 She has also worked on the FCFA IMPALA project involving convection-permitting climate simulations over Africa, with the first future change results published in Nature Comms in 2019.
 Lizzie also has a key role in the ERC INTENSE project analysing intense rainfall, NERC FUTURE-STORMS project looking at changes in high impact events and is participating in the EUCP project which includes carrying out coordinated convection-permitting climate simulations over Europe.